Investigators may NOT conduct human subjects research activities until they have obtained IRB approval.

 Who Approves Research Projects?

 Ferris State University's Institutional Review Board (IRB) approves all research projects involving human subjects.
 The IRB's responsibilities include overseeing the protection of the rights and welfare of human subjects.
 Committee members are composed of Ferris faculty and community members with various backgrounds and research interests.
-For more information on committee members, visit the committee webpage.

 - Determine if your project is research, according to the federal definition.
 In order for projects to be considered human

 subjects' research it must develop or intend to contribute to the generalizable knowledge.

 If you are unsure if your project involving human subjects requires review, contact

 [email protected] for assistance.
 Additional guidance resources available below: